L3gomancer/BriefPyScraperAnalysis/README.md

 # more complex AND in 3 parts.
 First for loop declares 2 variables.
 It assigns the
   for label, link_key in graph[key]["link"].items():

-# “%s” is assigned var “key” again (which is the ID)
+# 1st "%s” is assigned var “key” again (which is the ID)
-# next “%s” updates to var “link_key” (which is the annotation’s ID)
+# 2nd “%s” updates to var “link_key” (which is the annotation’s ID)
 # 3rd “%s” updates to var “label” (which is the annotation’s text.
 Comes from the inner json key)
     print '"%s" -> "%s" [label="%s"]' % (key, link_key, label)
 # I think the var “link_key” shouldve been called “link_value” since it becomes the json value